Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

 The framework developed in~\cite{cz23soda:minions} allows to systematically strengthen the relaxation corresponding to any linear minion, by making use of the notion of \emph{tensor power} of a digraph: For $k\in\N$, the $k$-th tensor power of $\A$ is the \emph{hypergraph} $\Ak$ whose vertices are $k$-tuples of vertices of $\A$, and whose hyperedges are $k$-dimensional tensors obtained by ``scattering'' the edges of $\A$ in $k$ dimensions.
-The $k$-th level of the hierarchy of the relaxation corresponding to some linear minion $\Mminion$ essentially consists in applying the relaxation to the \emph{tensorised} digraphs rather than the original digraphs; in other words, one checks if there exists a homomorphism $\Xk\to\freeM(\Ak)$.\footnote{We note that $\freeM(\Ak)$ is a hypergraph rather than a digraph; the definition is analogous.} In addition, the homomorphism needs to preserve the tensor structure of the two hypergraphs (intuitively, it must ``behave well with respect to projections'') -- in which case, we say that it is a \emph{$k$-tensorial} homomorphism.
-The algorithm obtained in this way is progressively stronger as $k$ increases, and it still runs in polynomial time (for a fixed $k$) since the size of the tensorised digraph is polynomial in the size of the original digraph.
-In particular, if the matrices in $\Mminion$ satisfy a certain positivity requirement -- in which case we say that the linear minion is \emph{conic} -- the hierarchy is sound in the limit, as its $k$-th level correctly classifies all instances $\X$ on at most $k$ vertices.
+The $k$-th level of the hierarchy of the relaxation corresponding to some linear minion $\Mminion$ essentially amounts to applying the relaxation to the \emph{tensorised} digraphs rather than the original digraphs; in other words, checking if there exists a homomorphism $\Xk\to\freeM(\Ak)$.\footnote{We note that $\freeM(\Ak)$ is a hypergraph rather than a digraph; the definition is analogous.} In addition, the homomorphism needs to preserve the tensor structure of the two hypergraphs (intuitively, it must ``behave well with respect to projections'')---in which case, we say that it is a \emph{$k$-tensorial} homomorphism.
+The algorithm obtained in this way is progressively stronger as $k$ increases, and it still runs in polynomial time (for a fixed $k$) since the tensorised digraph can be constructed in polynomial time and its size is polynomial in the size of the original digraph.
+In particular, if the matrices in $\Mminion$ satisfy a certain positivity requirement---in which case we say that the linear minion is \emph{conic}---the hierarchy is sound in the limit, as its $k$-th level correctly classifies all instances $\X$ on at most $k$ vertices.
 In fact, the hierarchies based on conic minions enforce local consistency.
-Crucially, the linear minions $\Qconv$ and $\BAminion$ are conic, while the linear minion $\Zaff$ is not.
+Crucially, the linear minions $\Qconv$ and $\BAminion$ are conic, while the linear minion $\Zaff$ is not~\cite{cz23soda:minions}.